OpenVisualCloud/Media-Transport-Library/doc/build_WIN.md

-# Intel(R) Media Streaming Library for ST 2110 compilation and build on Windows OS
+# IMedia Transport Library compilation and build on Windows OS

 ## 1. Introduction

-This document contains instructions for installing and configuring the Intel(R) Media Streaming Library for ST 2110 for Windows Operation System.
+This document contains instructions for installing and configuring the Media Transport Library for Windows Operation System.
-This document describes how to compile and run a Intel(R) Media Streaming Library for ST 2110 and sample application in a Windows OS environment.

 All the steps below related to the DPDK configuration instructions on Windows are from the website: https://doc.dpdk.org/guides/windows_gsg/intro.html